Financially reviewed by Patrick Flood, CFA.

 Asset Allocation Questionnaire

 Vanguard has a neat asset allocation questionnaire tool that can be used as a starting point.
 The questionnaire incorporates time horizon and risk tolerance.
 You can check it out here.
 While it may be a useful exercise, it’s still only one piece of the puzzle and doesn’t factor in things like current mood, current market sentiment, external influence etc. Be mindful of these things and try to be as objective as possible.
+If you answer these questions during a prosperous bull market, for example, your attitude will almost certainly be overly optimistic and your answers will indicate a maximum risk tolerance higher than your true level.
+It doesn't make much sense to try to assess one's maximum risk tolerance during ideal market conditions.
+It is probably best to take these questionnaires after a market decline.

 Asset Allocation by Age Calculation

 - The first and simplest adage is “age in bonds.”
 A 40-year-old would have 40% in bonds.
-This may be fitting for an investor with a low tolerance for risk, but is far too conservative in my opinion.
-In fact, this conventional wisdom that has been repeated ad nauseam goes against the recommended allocations of all the top target date fund managers.
+This may indeed be fitting for an investor with a low tolerance for risk, but is too conservative in my opinion.
+In fact, this conventional wisdom that has been repeated ad nauseam goes against the recommended asset allocations of all the top target date fund managers.
 This calculation would mean a beginner investor at 20 years old would already have 20% bonds right out of the gate.
 This would very likely stifle early growth when accumulation is more important at the beginning of the investing horizon.

 - Another general rule of thumb is a more aggressive [age minus 20] for bond allocation.
 This calculation is much more in line with expert recommendations.
 This means the 40-year-old has 20% in bonds and the young investor has a portfolio of 100% stocks and no bonds at age 20.
 This also yields the stalwart 60/40 portfolio for a retiree at age 60.